CCPBioSim/qmmm-workshop/README.md

-### Calculating a potential energy profile using sequential QM/MM minimisations
+### Calculating a potential energy profile using sequential QM-MM minimisations

 We will obtain a potential energy profile of the reaction starting from a 'snapshot' from the umbrella sampling simulation around the transition state of the reaction.
 The chorismate-to-prephanate reaction in chorismate mutase has a transition state around the reaction coordinate value of -0.30.
 We can therefore start once the umbrella sampling window with reaction coordinate value -0.3 has finished, i.e. `rc-0.30/rc-0.30_1.tra` is complete.